johnzhang3/judo/README.md

 pip install judo-rai  # if you want dev dependencies, use judo-rai[dev]
 ```

+Prebuilt wheels with C++ extensions are provided for Linux and macOS (both Intel and Apple Silicon) for Python 3.10+.

 ### Developers
 #### Conda
 For developers, run the following commands from this folder after cloning: